Spotted Lanternfly Quarantine

 The Spotted Lanternfly (SLF) Order of Quarantine and Treatment was created to protect Pennsylvania's economy and residential quality of life to stop the spread of this invasive pest to new areas within or outside of the current quarantine zone.
-Addenda to this quarantine order have added counties to the quarantine area, as shown in the PA Bulletin.
+Addenda to this quarantine order have added counties to the quarantine area, as shown in the PA Quarantine Map below.

 SLF Quarantine strictly prohibits the movement of any SLF living stage including egg masses, nymphs, and adults and regulates the movement of articles that may harbor the insect.